UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part3.md

 2. **Handling Input Buffer**:

-   - Modify the previous program to first ask for the user's name using `std::cin >> name;`, then ask for the address using `std::getline()`.
+   - Create a new file and create a modified version of the previous program that first ask for the user's name using `std::cin >> name;`, then ask for the address using `std::getline()`.
 Handle the input buffer appropriately so that both inputs are correctly read and displayed.

 <br>